Embedding obstructions in ${\mathbb R}^d$ from the Goodwillie-Weiss calculus and Whitney disks: Introduction

 The map~\eqref{eq: naive} implies that for $K$ to be embeddable in $\R^d$, it is necessary that for every $n$ there exists a $\Sigma_n$-equivariant map from $\conf{K}{n}$ to $\conf{\R^d}{n}$.
 This observation gives rise to obstructions to existence of embeddings.
 The study of the obstruction arising from the case $n=2$ of~\eqref{eq: naive} goes back to van Kampen.
 We will review it in subsection~\ref{2 points} below.

 The key idea of the paper is to use a refinement of the map~\eqref{eq: naive}.
 Rather than just consider the action of the symmetric groups on configuration spaces, we also take into account projection maps $ \conf{X}{i}\to \conf{X}{i-1}$ that omit one of the points.
-For each $n$ we define $T_n\emb(K, \R^d)$ to be, roughly speaking, the space of compatible functions from $\conf{K}{i}\to \conf{\R^d}{i}$, where $i$ ranges from $1$ to $n$, and where the maps respect the actions of the symmetric groups and the projection maps.
-More precisely, $T_n\emb(K, \R^d)$ is the derived mapping space from the functor $\conf{K}{-}$ to $\conf{\R^d}{-}$ over the category of sets of size at most $n$ and injective functions between them.
+For each $n$ we define $T_n\emb(K, \R^d)$ to be, roughly speaking, the space of compatible $n$-tuples of functions

+where the maps $f_i$ respect the action the projection maps, at least up to coherent homotopies.
+More precisely, $T_n\emb(K, \R^d)$ is the space of derived natural transformations from the functor $\conf{K}{-}$ to $\conf{\R^d}{-}$ over the category of sets of size at most $n$ and injective functions between them.
 More details and a formal definition can be found in Section~\ref{the tower}.

 The spaces $T_n\emb(K, \R^d)$ fit into a tower of spaces under $\emb(K, \R^d)$, as follows

 Since there is a map $\emb(K, \R^d) \to T_n\emb(K, \R^d)$, a necessary condition for $\emb(K, \R^d)$ to be non-empty is that $T_n\emb(K, \R^d)$ is non-empty for all $n$.
 This is the basis for our obstructions to embeddability of $K$ into $\R^d$.
 More specifically, our strategy is to look for an obstruction for a path component of $T_{n-1}\emb(K, \R^d)$ to be in the image of a path component of $T_{n}\emb(K, \R^d)$.
 There is a cohomological obstruction $\obsn{K}$ to this lifting problem, formulated in Theorem \ref{thm: cohom obs}.
 In this way we obtain an infinite sequence of obstructions to the existence of a topological embedding of $K$ into $\R^d$.
 As we will review shortly, the case $n=2$ is classical.
 The case $n=3$ is the main subject of this paper.
 We hope that a more detailed study of higher obstructions, corresponding to $n>3$, will be pursued in future work. \begin{remark} The tower~\eqref{eq: primitive} is inspired by the embedding calculus of Goodwillie and Weiss~\cite{Weiss, GW}.
 Goodwillie and Weiss constructed a tower of approximations - the so called ``Taylor tower'' - to the space of {\it smooth} embeddings $\emb(M, N)$, where $M$ and $N$ are smooth manifolds.
 The tower~\eqref{eq: primitive} is a simplified version of their Taylor tower.
 The crucial difference between their construction and ours is that they impose compatibility not just with reordering and forgetting points, but also with doubling points. \end{remark} Note that we make no claim that the induced map